-To prevent possible burns, always use a torch to light the burners.
-Never attempt to light the burners with a match or pocket lighter.
+- 11. Always shut off burners using the main shutoff valve on the supply tank. - 12.
+To prevent possible burns, always use a torch to light the burners. never attempt to light the burners with a match or pocket lighter. - 13.
+Light inside burner first.
+Do not reach across a lighted burner to relight inside burner. - 14.
+Check overflow tube for restrictions. - 15.
 When heating, temperatures within the tank can vary.
-Shut the burners off when the thermometer reaches a reading 10 °F lower than the desired temperature.
+Shut the burners off when the thermometer reaches a reading 10°F lower than the desired temperature.
 Continue to circulate & monitor temperature until temperature stabilizes.
-Add remaining heat by operating burners for short periods, monitoring stabilized temperature after each period.
+Add remaining heat by operating burners for short periods, monitoring stabilized temperature after each period. - 16.
+Always have a dry chemical type fire extinguisher available and in good condition.